knudson1/Bering/README.md

 # Examples

 Examples are provided in the [vignettes](./vignettes) folder.
-To see the results of the code are displayed in the pdf versions of the files.
+The results of the code are displayed in the pdf versions of the files.

 # License